Erich Ludendorff: In government

 Following the overthrow of Tsar Nicholas II of Russia, the new Russian government launched the Kerensky Offensive in July 1917, attacking the Austro-Hungarian lines in Galicia.
 After minor successes the Russians were driven back and many of their soldiers refused to fight.
 The counterattack was halted only after the line was pushed 240 km eastwards.
 The Germans capped the year in the East by capturing the strong Russian fortress of Riga in September 1917, starting with a brief, overwhelming artillery barrage using many gas shells then followed by infiltrating infantry.
-The Bolsheviks seized power and soon were at the peace table.
+The Bolsheviks seized power in November and soon were at the peace table.

 Ludendorff insisted on the huge territorial losses forced on Russia in the Treaty of Brest-Litovsk, even though this required that a million German soldiers remain in the east.
 During the peace negotiations with Russia, his representative kept demanding the economic concessions coveted by German industrialists.
 The commanders kept blocking attempts to frame a plausible peace offer to the western powers by insisting on borders expanded for future defense.
 Ludendorff regarded the Germans as the "master race" and after victory planned to settle ex-soldiers in the Baltic states and in Alsace-Lorraine, where they would take over property seized from Balts and the French.
 One after another the OHL toppled government ministers they regarded as weak.

-Western Front (1916-1917)
+Western Front (1916–1917)

 In contrast to the OHL's questionable interventions in politics and diplomacy, their armies continued to excel.
 The commanders would agree on what was to be done and then Ludendorff and the OHL staff produced the mass of orders specifying exactly what was to be accomplished.
 On the western front they stopped packing defenders in the front line, which reduced losses to enemy artillery.
 They issued a directive on elastic defense, in which attackers who penetrated a lightly held front line entered a battle zone in which they were punished by artillery and counterattacks.
 It remained German Army doctrine through World War II; schools taught the new tactics to all ranks.
 Its effectiveness is illustrated by comparing the first half of 1916 in which 77 German soldiers died or went missing for every 100 British to the second half when 55 Germans were lost for every 100 British.

 By February 1917 the OHL was sure that the new French commander, General Robert Nivelle, would attack, and correctly foresaw that he would try to pinch off the German salient between Arras and Noyon.
 So the OHL withdrew German forces to the segment of the Hindenburg line across the base of the salient in Operation Alberich, leaving the ground they gave up as a depopulated waste land.
 The Nivelle Offensive in April 1917 was blunted by mobile defense in depth.
 Many French units mutinied, though the OHL never grasped the extent of the disarray.